minuscati/undergraduate-coursework/02-data-mining-and-machine-learning/README.md

 ## Data availability

-Large and duplicated datasets are not included.
 The bank marketing project is based on the publicly available Portuguese bank marketing dataset described in the course report.
-Anyone reproducing the work should obtain the data from its original source and update local paths where necessary.

 ## Language note